Lionel trains have long been a standard of model railroading. It may be the best known name in

 Despite the focus on lower costs, Lionel continued to introduce new models.

 The company's first steam-type 'O' gauge locomotive debuted in 1930.
-The early 'O' gauge steam
+Lionel's first 'O' gauge steam engine was the

 locomotives resembled their Standard gauge counterparts.
 Within five years, Lionel made eight different